mykytacherniak/Depixelizer-Neural-Network/README.md

 ## Project Structure

-- `data/`: Contains original and resized training and test images.
+- `data/`: Contains original and resized training images.
 - `models/`: Stores the saved model.
 - `scripts/`: Contains all Python scripts for various tasks.
 - `requirements.txt`: Lists the dependencies required to run the project.